rubytogether/rubytogether.org/app/views/news/2016-11-30-november-2016-monthly-update.html.md

 <% title "November 2016 Monthly Update" %>

 Welcome to the November 2016 Ruby Together monthly update!
-This month included maintenance work, security patches, helping users with problems, and [@segiddins](https://github.com/segiddins)'s heroic (but ultimately doomed) efforts to make Bundler respect `required_ruby_verison`.
+This month included maintenance work, security patches, helping users with problems, and learning several bad ways to handle gems with `required_ruby_version`.

 André travelled to Cincinnati, OH to give a talk about contributing to open source, and we paid for 129.5 hours of work on Bundler, RubyGems, and RubyGems.org.